spacetelescope/jwst/docs/jwst/cube_build/reference.rst

 CRDS Selection Criteria
 -----------------------
-The cube parameter reference file selection is based on Instrument.
-CRDS selection criteria for the MIRI resolution reference file is  also based on Instrument (a N/Q is returned for NIRSPEC data).
+CRDS selection criteria for the cube parameter reference file (cubepar) selection is based on Instrument.

+CRDS selection criteria for the MIRI spectral resolution reference file (resol) is also based on Instrument. (an N/A is returned for NIRSPEC data).

 Cube Building Parameter Reference File Format
 ---------------------------------------------